hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 ### 24/08/22 | Day 4 | Minor changes (major headaches):

-This was a challenging day: after some early success (BGM and sound effects added - **with mute button** following some feedback!), I found that what I thought would be quick fixes were anything but quick - and in some cases were not fixes.
+This was a challenging day: after some early success (BGM and sound effects added - **with a mute button** following some feedback!), I found that what I thought would be quick fixes were anything but quick - and in some cases were not fixes.
 Realising that I had initially structured sections of code poorly, which was now giving me problems, I worked on rewriting the worst 'spaghetti' sections - the 'Solve for Winner' function from earlier being one of the worst culprits!

 One major late improvement was the addition of alternate character names, greatly improving user experience as a single specific name was no longer required as input: